kriswep/graphql-microservices/README.md

 ```

 You could start multiple services as well to get easy round robin load
 balancing.
-We added field hash to post query
+We added a hash field to our post service to identify the handling
+process.

 **service-user**